 No Mow May

-“No Mow May” is a longstanding national campaign that encourages people to stop cutting their gardens during the month of May, so that wildflowers can grow freely and the animals dependent on those plants can flourish.
-Find out more below.
+”No Mow May” is a national campaign that encourages people to stop mowing their lawns during the month of May, so that wildflowers can grow to provide food and habitat for pollinators and other wildlife.

 Does the Council participate in No Mow May?

-The Council’s targeted and long-term approach to managing parks and open spaces in East Herts means we support and encourage bio-diversity all year round – not just in May – so we will keep cutting the grass where necessary this month.
+The Council’s targeted and long-term approach to managing parks and open spaces in East Herts means we support and encourage bio-diversity all year round – not just in May.

 What can I do to get involved in No Mow May?

-Where are my local wildflower meadows and conservation grassland?
+Where are my local wildflower meadows and areas of conservation grassland?

 Bishop’s Stortford